 - #Quarantine2020 has made me realize that I am 100% an extroverted introvert.
 I love being around people to an extent, but I really enjoy staying home, working around the house, catching up on books and TV, and spending time with my husband.

 - When I was four, my favorite movie was Pocahontas.
-I loved Pocahontas so much that I demanded my mother to change my name to Pocahontas legally.
-When she refused, I didn’t talk to her for four days.
+I loved Pocahontas so much that I demanded my mother legally change my name to Pocahontas.
+When she refused, I didn’t talk to her for a week.
 Honestly?
 I’m still a little bitter.
 Just kidding!
 Thank you, mom for not changing my name!

-- I was the yearbook Editor in Chief in high school my junior and senior years.
-I learned the basics of print layout design, writing, digital photography, photo editing, and how to use PhotoShop and InDesign while working on my yearbook.
-These skills have benefited me so many times as a professional — way more than algebra ever did!
+- I was the yearbook Editor in Chief my junior and senior years of high school.
+I learned the basics of print layout design, writing, digital photography, photo editing, and how to use Photoshop and InDesign.
+These skills have benefitted me so many times as a professional — way more than algebra ever did!

-- I can’t get enough of audiobooks.
+- I can’t get enough audiobooks.
 I listen to them basically all the time — while walking, running, working out, cleaning, getting ready, and driving around.
-The OverDrive app makes borrowing audiobooks from my library so easy!
 My favorite books are those narrated by the author or historical fiction.
-I love the Outlander series!
+I love the Outlander Series!

 - I’m obsessed with self-improvement books.
 I’m always reading at least one.
 In college, my friends always knew where to come for some reading material!
 My all-time favorites are Men are from Mars, Women are from Venus, The Confidence Code, and How to Win Friends and Influence People.

 - Ever since I was a lifeguard in high school, I’ve carried a water bottle around with me e.v.e.r.y.w.h.e.r.e.
 It’s my lifeline.
 I’ve tried so many different bottles, and I’m convinced the 18 oz Yeti Rambler with the Chug Cap is the ultimate water bottle.
 I love the color options, how it keeps my drinks cold, never leaks when I throw it in my bag, and is so easy to wash in the dishwasher.

 - We bought our first house (a 1918 traditional craftsman) in August of 2019, and ever since, I have been a home improvement ADDICT.
 There is something so satisfying about making a house into a home.
 I have so many ideas and plans for the house.
 We’re trying to do one project at a time, though I’m always thinking about the next project before we’ve even finished the current one.

 - If I had to pick a favorite musical genre, it would be classical music.
 During the workday or while I’m relaxing around the house, I’m almost always playing some sort of classical music.
-I love the intensity, emotions it can evoke, and when it combines various genres.
-My favorite composers are Ludovico Einaudi and Alexis Ffrench.
+I love the intensity and emotions it can evoke.

 - Neal and I got married in Louisville, KY, in November 2016.
-We knew we wanted a historic venue, and since there were only a few options in Indianapolis that we’re out of our price range, we expanded our search to nearby cities and fell in love with Garden Court.
+We knew we wanted a historic venue, and since there were only a few options in Indianapolis that we didn’t care for, we expanded our search to nearby cities and fell in love with Garden Court.
 We had the most beautiful wedding day!
-Louisville became one of my favorite cities and will always have a special play in my heart <3.
+Louisville became one of my favorite cities and will always have a special place in my heart <3.

 Enough about me, i want to hear from you!